-I am currently the UX Researcher & Designer at White Ops, a cybersecurity company specializing in the detection and prevention of sophisticated online fraud.
+I am currently the Lead UX Researcher & Designer at White Ops, a cybersecurity company specializing in the detection and prevention of sophisticated digital fraud.
 I am based out of our main New York City office location.
 Since joining White Ops, I have taken the lead on creating an integrated research and design process within an agile development environment.
 The process involves the use of lightweight research to inform user experience design decisions and evaluate design outcomes.
 Users are involved early and throughout the iterative, participatory design process.
 Stakeholders involved in the process span across several teams and disciplines.
 The biggest challenge that I have overcome so far is collecting feedback through many different data sources from multiple people that have very different and often conflicting types of feedback, and synthesizing it all into cohesive designs that look aesthetically pleasing and everyone can agree upon.
 I hope to continue developing the integrated research and design process and expand the reach to include more users and methods.

 My research interests and areas of expertise are in participatory design, user research methodology, usability, situation awareness, data visualization, and digital fraud.